-Judy Grahn is an internationally known poet, writer, and social theorist.
+Judy Grahn is internationally known as a poet, writer, and cultural theorist.

 It is not true that Judy is sick, or that she has or ever had Multiple Sclerosis, though some WEB sites carry this misinformation.
 The confusion may be that people are looking for Judy Graham, who writes about MS.

 It is not true that she is the author of Woman and Nature—that person is Susan Griffin.